spring-cloud-services-samples/animal-rescue/README.md

 ### Create Azure Spring Cloud service instance
 Prepare a name for your Azure Spring Cloud service.
 The name must be between 4 and 32 characters long and can contain only lowercase letters, numbers, and hyphens.
 The first character of the service name must be a letter and the last character must be either a letter or a number.

 Create a resource group to contain your Azure Spring Cloud service.
+(Skip this if you are using existing resource group)

 ```shell
     az group create --name ${RESOURCE_GROUP} \